PaystackHQ/paystack-android/README.md

 ### 1. initializeSdk

-To use the Paysack android sdk, you need to first initialize the sdk using the PaystackSdk class.
+To use the Paystack Android SDK, you need to first initialize it using the `PaystackSdk` class.

 ```java
 class Application{